Barclays PCP Compensation Claims

 Can I make a PCP Barclays claim if my agreement has ended?

 Yes.
 You may still be eligible to make a Barclays PCP claim even if your agreement has finished, provided it falls within the relevant timeframe and meets mis-selling criteria.
+The court ruling applies to agreements dating back several years.
+Time limits may apply depending on when you became aware of the issue, so it is recommended to register your interest as soon as possible to protect your position.

 What is undisclosed commission in a Barclays PCP agreement?